huggingface/blog/vertex-colored-to-textured-mesh.md

 ## Conclusion

 This tutorial walked through how to convert a vertex-colored mesh to a UV-mapped, textured mesh.

+If you have any questions or feedback, please feel free to open an issue on [GitHub](https://github.com/dylanebert/InstantTexture) or on the [Space](https://huggingface.co/spaces/dylanebert/InstantTexture).

 Thank you for reading!